eldiosx/java-visual-novel/README.md

 <h3>For Eclipse (flatpak compatible): </h3>

-This Step is only for FlatPpk Version to run sounds:
+This Step is only for Flatpak Version to run sounds:

 ![Alt text](img/onlyflatpak.png)